Back

 After

-1) Find the right structure for your complex slides
+1) Find the right for your complex slides

 It’s better to split slides than overload one with too much information.